Jai0212/secure-auth-ai/README.md

 ## Acknowledgments
 Special thanks to Render, Neon, and npm for their support in hosting and distributing this package.

-I worked on this project alone and am actively working to improve this package.

 ### Contact
-*For suggestions, feedback, collaborations, or bug reports, please contact me via email: jj.joshijai@gmail.com.*
+*For suggestions, feedback, collaborations, or bug reports, please contact me via email: jj.joshijai@gmail.com*

 Author and Date
 by Jai Joshi